Some of you may have heard of AMP, others may have seen it, 99% of you will have interacted with it…

 Why Do Accelerated Mobile Pages Exist?

-At the tail end of 2016 something happened for the first time in the history of the internet, and since that day, it has never changed again…
+At the tail end of 2016 something happened for the first time in the history of the internet, and since that day, the digital world has never been the same again…

 …it’s because the internet was much worse for mobile.